The Frank Doezema Family History

 particular.
 He wanted to be his own boss and wasn’t happy until he began making

-old rags and hawking pots and pans.
-With the earnings, he bought an empty lot
+rags and hawking pots and pans.
+With the earnings, he bought an empty lot and

-and built two cheap houses, which he rented out.
-Soon he had taken up the
+built two cheap houses, which he rented out.
+Soon he had taken up the carpentry

-carpentry trade full time, although he had no formal training or
+trade full time, although he had no formal training or apprenticeship, and

-apprenticeship, and built many houses on streets he platted and named Stormzand
+built many houses on streets he platted and named Stormzand and Doezema Court.

-still occupied today.
-A drive down the streets finds them narrow and the houses
+today.
+A drive down the streets finds them narrow and the houses packed close

 in the construction business, but not always in harmony.
 According the